alexplash/project_cerebrus_public/README.md

 ## Robot Control

-The robot side is built around the AiNex Raspberry Pi and its servo controller.
+The robot side is built around HiWonder hardware and their servo controller SDK.

 - `main.py`
   Entry point for the Raspberry Pi on the robot.